St. Paul’s Church

 About St. Paul’s Church

 Since 1 November 2005, Saint Paul’s has been part of a single parish with nearby Saint Aidan’s on Shobnall Road.
-The position of Vicar has been vacant since September 2019, but continuity of ministry is provided by an interim minister, Prebendary Terry Bloor, the curate, Revd Dr Robin Trotter and two associate priests, Prebendary Phillip Jefferies and Revd Hamish Ferguson-Stuart.
+The position of Vicar has been vacant since September 2019, but continuity of ministry is provided by the curate, Revd Dr Robin Trotter and two associate priests, Prebendary Phillip Jefferies and Revd Hamish Ferguson-Stuart.

 The congregation at St Paul’s, as part of The Burton Three churches are committed to working toward realising the Vision Statement of our Diocese…